-The 2014 annual meeting of stockholders of RBC Bearings Incorporated will be held at Building B, 102 Willenbrock Road, One Tribology Center, Oxford, CT 06478, on Thursday, September 11, 2014, beginning at 9:00 a.m. local time.
+The 2016 annual meeting of stockholders of RBC Bearings Incorporated will be held at Building B, 102 Willenbrock Road, One Tribology Center, Oxford, CT 06478, on Monday, September 12, 2016, beginning at 9:00 a.m. local time.
 At the meeting, the holders of the Company's outstanding common stock will consider and vote on the following matters:

-- (1) the election of one director in Class II to serve a term of one year and the election of two directors in Class III to serve a term of three years; - (2) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2015; - (3) to consider a resolution regarding the stockholder advisory vote on named executive officer compensation; and - (4) any other matter that may properly come before the meeting or any adjournment or postponement thereof.
+- (1) the election of one director in Class II to serve a term of one year and the election of three directors in Class I to serve a term of three years; - (2) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2017; - (3) to consider a resolution regarding the stockholder advisory vote on named executive officer compensation; - (4) to consider a resolution proposed by CalPERS to replace the Company's plurality voting standard for election of directors with a majority voting standard; and - (5) any other matter that may properly come before the meeting or any adjournment or postponement thereof.

-Stockholders of record at the close of business on July 18, 2014 are entitled to notice of and to vote at the annual meeting and at any postponements or adjournments thereof.
+Stockholders of record at the close of business on July 15, 2016 are entitled to notice of and to vote at the annual meeting and at any postponements or adjournments thereof.
 The directions to the meeting can be found in Appendix A of the attached proxy statement.